Expatriates in the United Arab Emirates: Sri Lankans

-Sri Lankans in the United Arab Emirates have grown to a population of over 300,000; they mostly form the country's large foreign labour force.
-They also form the second largest number of Sri Lankan diaspora in the world, after Saudi Arabia.
+Sri Lankans in the United Arab Emirates have grown to a population of over 300,000.
+They are an important component of the foreign labour force and form the second largest number of Sri Lankan diaspora in the world, after Saudi Arabia.
 In 2009, community members were urged to register themselves.
 A lack of community data has often resulted in difficulties in reaching out to the community at the time of major announcements, rules and regulation.
 Most expatriates from Sri Lanka, along with other immigrants from the Indian subcontinent, tend to be found in Dubai, although sizeable communities are existent in Abu Dhabi, Sharjah, Al-Ain and Ras al-Khaimah.

 Southeast Asian and Oceanian populations

 Australians

 Australians in the United Arab Emirates consist of 16,000 expatriates, most of whom live in Dubai and the capital of Abu Dhabi.

 Australians have been attracted by the lifestyle Dubai offers, including the wealth of outdoor activities for their families.
 However, their population fell in 2009 due to the downturn in the economy of Dubai, as retrenched Australian expatriates with underwater real-estate loans fled the country to avoid debtor's prison.

-In Dubai, Australian and New Zealander expatriates joined together to set up the Australia New Zealand Association, which aims to provide mutual support for their communities in the entire UAE.
+In Dubai, Australian and New Zealander expatriates joined to set up the Australia New Zealand Association, which aims to provide mutual support for their communities in the entire UAE.

 The Australian International School in Sharjah is an established international school, catering to much of the Australian community.
 The school's education system and syllabus is Queensland-curriculum based.